nataliacvillanueva/nataliacvillanueva.github.io/_pages/projects.md

 ## **Spatially-resolved star formation across cosmic time**

 {% include figure.liquid
-   path="assets/img/ssfrmap_examples.png"
+   path="assets/img/ssfrmap_examples.png.001.png"
-   caption="Pixel-by-pixel sSFR maps for two example galaxies from our JWST sample, at z=0.94 (top) and z=4.86 (bottom), derived from SED fitting with BAGPIPES." class="img-fluid rounded float-end ms-3 mb-2" style="width: 40%;"
+   caption="Pixel-by-pixel sSFR maps for two example galaxies from our JWST sample, at z=0.94 (top) and z=4.86 (bottom), derived from SED fitting with BAGPIPES." class="img-fluid rounded mx-auto d-block text-center" width="90%"
 %}

 The structure of a galaxy encodes the physical processes driving its growth, but measuring spatially-resolved properties across large samples has historically been computationally challenging.
 We address this with a machine learning algorithm that performs SED fitting per-pixel (following the work in [P. Iglesias-Navarro, incl.
 N. Villanueva](https://www.aanda.org/articles/aa/full_html/2025/11/aa55810-25/aa55810-25.html)), which fits SED galaxy properties in fractions of a second per-pixel, and scales to entire photometric catalogs.